 Beta (and its associated parameters such as correlation) is one of the most common measures of ‘risk’ for investments.
-Indeed it should be since diversification is one of the fundamental principles of portfolio construction.
-Conventional measures of Beta uses a simple statistical model: linear regression with the least squares result.
+Indeed, it should be since diversification is one of the fundamental principles of portfolio construction.
+Conventional measures of Beta use a simple statistical model: linear regression with the least squares result.
 As with the assumption of the Normal distribution of returns, this statistical model may, or may not, be appropriate for the actual data.
-Another issues with its use for most purposes in finance is the sensitivity of the model to outliers combined with the use of the whole sample of returns, including such outliers.
+Another issue with its use for most purposes in finance is the sensitivity of Beta to outliers combined with the use of the whole sample of returns, including such outliers.
 Read more at: Partial Natural Correlation.

 DazBeta(Beta, Active, Passive, Freq, cMAR, rMAR, Pct, Label)

 Beta: an integer indicating which DazBeta result to return.
 Flip this switch to move between any results!

 Active: a data range for returns to be used in the function.
 Active refers to the investment being compared.

 Passive: a data range for returns to be used in the function.
 Passive refers to the benchmark, index or portfolio that the Active investment is being compared with.

 Freq: an optional integer indicating the number of return periods in a year, default is 12.